evelynandrist/nix-config/README.md

 - Opt-in persistence through impermanence
 - Secrets using sops-nix
 - Global themes matching wallpapers with a fork of nix-colors
-- Hyprland & Dooom Emacs configuration
+- Hyprland & Doom Emacs configuration

 ## Installation

 > [!NOTE]
 > This is my personal config and as such is tailored exactly to my needs and hardware.
 You probably don't want to install my exact config.
-But if you did, you'd need to at least change the sops-nix configuration.
+And if you do, you need to at least change the sops-nix configuration.

 Prerequisities: